When you’re in Naples, you won’t want to miss the island of Capri.

 Capri can be visited all year round, but there are certain periods when you can enjoy the island to the full.
 The climate is Mediterranean, with mild winters and hot summers.

-April to June: pleasant temperatures (18 to 26°C), cool seas but superb scenery, moderate crowds.
+- April to June: pleasant temperatures (18 to 26°C), cool seas but superb scenery, moderate crowds.

-September to October: warmer water (23 to 25°C), stable weather, fewer visitors.
+- September to October: warmer water (23 to 25°C), stable weather, fewer visitors.

-July-August: very busy, hot (often 30°C+).
+- July-August: very busy, hot (often 30°C+).

 Is Capri worth it?

-Capri sometimes suffers from an image that’s a little too “chic”, but on site, the natural charm far outweighs it all.
-There really is so much to do: viewpoints, panoramic paths, hilltop villages, wild coves, sea caves… To make the most of it, we recommend arriving early in the morning.
+There’s so much to do: viewpoints, panoramic trails, hilltop villages, wild coves, sea caves… To make the most of it, we recommend arriving early in the morning.

 Compared to other emblematic spots on the Amalfi coast (Positano, Amalfi), Capri offers a wilder side and steeper panoramas.
 Prices are higher, but the experience is unique.